 Career and Internship Expos

-The Spring 2020 Career and Internship Expo will be held on Friday, February 7, from 10:00 am to 3:00 pm in Gibbs Recreation Center.
+The Spring 2021 Career and Internship Expo will be held on Friday, February 19, from 10:00 am to 3:00 pm virtually in Handshake.

 Career Development Workshops

-The following workshops are typically held throughout the fall/spring semesters in Huff House 107.
+The following workshops are typically held throughout the fall/spring semesters in Huff House 107 (now happening virtually until further notice).
 All students and alumni are invited to attend!
 Be sure to check the CCD Events Calendar (Handshake) for specific dates & times.
-Please RSVP so we can order enough pizza!
+Please RSVP!

 Learn strategies for developing an effective resume for any audience, Students will learn to:

 - Develop the ability to confidently craft bullet points

 - Distinguish between necessary and unnecessary resume content.

 Learn how to develop professional LinkedIn and Sallyportal profiles and how to maximize its many functions including making connections and finding opportunities.